How to Get Around the Davis and Sacramento Areas

 Specialized Ride Services

 The Mobility Assistance Shuttle provides on-campus rides to specified locations for academic or work-related purposes.
 Only UC Davis students, staff, and faculty members with documented disabilities are eligible.
-Rides are on a first-come-first-served basis and must be scheduled at least 24 hours in advance.
-To schedule a ride, call (530) 754-2677 or visit the (TAPS) webpage.
+Rides are on a first-come, first-served basis and must be scheduled at least 24 hours in advance.
+To schedule a ride, call (530) 754-2677 or visit the Transportation Services Mobility Assistance Shuttle webpage.

 Safe Rides with the UC Davis Police

 Alone on campus and not feeling safe?
-Safe Ride offers night-time rides from any campus location to any location in Davis.
+Safe Rides offers nighttime rides from any campus location to any location in Davis.
 During other hours they provide a ride or walking escort between locations on campus.
-Call (530) 754-COPS (2677) or visit the police department website
+Request a ride through the app “UC Davis Safe Ride.”
+The Safe Rides Instagram account (@ucdsaferide) will have more information and answers to your questions.

 Cars and Driving

-To rent a car in the U.S., usually, you must be over 21, but some companies require you to be at least 25 years old.
+To rent a car in the U.S., you usually must be over 21, but some companies require you to be at least 25.
 If you’re using your home country driver’s license, you will likely be asked to show your passport, too.
-Insurance for your rental car can be confusing but is very important, so do research ahead of time or ask about options when renting.
-Check and see which companies rent in Davis on the Davis Car Rental local wiki page.
+Insurance for your rental car can be confusing, but it is very important, so do research ahead of time or ask about options when renting.
+Find car rental companies in Davis.
+There are many car rental locations in Sacramento.
+Find a location near you by searching online.

 There are a few car-sharing services in Davis and Sacramento.
-Car sharing allows you to sign up through an app, rent a car, and pay for only the time you use–by the minute, hour, or day.
+Car sharing allows you to sign up through an app to rent a car only for the time you use it, by the minute, hour, or day.
 You will need a valid driver’s license.
-For more information, visit gigcarshare or zipcar.
+For more information, visit Zipcar.